Thursday, March 5, 2026

 Free Expression Reflection

-Mostly seen in court trials and political disputes, the truth prevails despite outside efforts to hide and cover it up with lies and half-truths that deter from the main issue.
+Mostly seen in court trials and political disputes, the truth prevails despite outside efforts to hide and cover it up with lies and half-truths that stray from the main issue.
 The truth is not always easy to find, but it only takes on slip up or just one incoherent clue to destroy a whole web of lies.
-Continuous counter arguments and investigation of evidence establishes a forum where many individual pieces overlap and are cross referenced to give a detailed and accurate timeline of events.
+Continuous counterarguments and investigation of evidence establish a forum where many individual pieces overlap and are cross-referenced to give a detailed and accurate timeline of events.
 If one detail is off, the truth has already won.

-One area that I see the Marketplace of Ideas spring into action is in the case of divorce.
+One area that I see the Marketplace of Ideas springs into action is in the case of divorce.
 I'm not referring to divorces that end on common ground where the two parties peacefully separate and, if children are involved, work together to provide for the child in a healthy coparenting environment.
-Coming from a divorced family where the first priority on everyone's minds has always been to protect their own image, the truth tends to get lost in the cutting edge detailed designed to target the "opponent" and ruin their integrity.
+Coming from a divorced family where the first priority on everyone's minds has always been to protect their own image, the truth tends to get lost in the cutting-edge, detailed design to target the "opponent" and ruin their integrity.

 The truth can be difficult to pinpoint if it is clouded by a mirage of falsities and deception.
 However, hope is not entirely lost.
 There is only so much manipulation that can be done before there is no choice but for the truth to come out.
 Additionally, in our day-and-age of technology, it's difficult for things to stay secret for long.
 It only takes one sneaky reporter to shine light on the real story.